 Celebrating Inclusiveness in Nashville Business

-The Nashville LGBT Chamber will present its annual business awards at a high-profile virtual event on Friday, June 4, 2021.
+The Nashville LGBT Chamber will present its annual business awards at a high-profile event on Friday, June 3, 2022 at the Music City Center.

 Support the Nashville LGBT Chamber Foundation at our annual Pride in Business Awards, which includes a Who’s Who of Corporate leaders, small business owners, civic leaders, and professionals.
 While reimagined for a virtual world, this high-energy event will still bring a powerful audience, emotional acceptance speeches, and optimism among those committed to diversity and inclusion in the workplace.